Laplacian Convolutional Representation for Traffic Time Series Imputation: Multivariate Traffic Time Series Imputation

 In what follows, we study the generalization of LCR to high-dimensional data and evaluate the model on a large-scale traffic flow dataset.
 The data are collected by the California department of transportation through their Performance Measurement System (PeMS) \cite{chen2001freeway}.
-This dataset contains freeway traffic speed collected from 11,160 traffic measurement sensors over 4 weeks (the first 4 weeks in the year of 2018) with a 5-minute time resolution (288 time intervals per day) in California, USA.\footnote{The dataset is available at \url{https://doi.org/10.5281/zenodo.3939792}.} It can be arranged in a matrix of size $11160\times 8064$.
-Note that this dataset contains about 90 million observations; many existing methods, such as GP, are not applicable to such a large-scale dataset.
+This dataset contains freeway traffic speed collected from 11,160 traffic measurement sensors over 4 weeks (the first 4 weeks in the year of 2018) with a 5-minute time resolution (288 time intervals per day) in California, USA.\footnote{The dataset is available at \url{https://doi.org/10.5281/zenodo.3939792}.} It can be arranged in a matrix of size $11160\times 8064$, and this dataset contains about 90 million observations.

 To set up the imputation task, we randomly mask 30\%, 50\%, 70\%, and 90\% traffic speed observations as missing values, referred to as 30\%, 50\%, 70\%, and 90\% missing rates, respectively.
-To assess the imputation performance, we use the actual values of the masked missing entries as the ground truth to compute the mean absolute percentage error (MAPE) and root mean square error (RMSE):
+To assess the imputation performance, we use the actual values of the masked missing entries as the ground truth to compute MAPE and RMSE.
+For comparison, the chosen baseline models are CircNNM \cite{liu2022recovery}, LRMC \cite{cai2010singular}, HaLRTC \cite{liu2013tensor}, LRTC-TNN \cite{chen2020nonconvex}, and nonstationary temporal matrix factorization (NoTMF \cite{chen2022nonstationary}).
+We also consider the comparison with (i) LCR-2D, (ii) LCR$_N$ (i.e., implementing LCR over $N$ univariate time series independently), (iii) LCR (i.e., the LCR model via vectorization on the $N$-by-$T$ multivariate time series), and (iv) CTNNM.
+Due to the day-to-day cyclical patterns of this dataset, we do not consider the flipping operation (see Fig.~\ref{flip_matrix}) in the numerical evaluation.

-where $n$ is the total number of estimated values, and $y_i$ and $\hat{y}_i$ are the actual value and its estimation, respectively.

-For the comparisons, we choose the baseline models as CircNNM \cite{liu2022recovery}, LRMC \cite{cai2010singular}, and nonstationary temporal matrix factorization (NoTMF \cite{chen2022nonstationary}).
-Through cross validation, we have the following hyperparameter settings: \begin{itemize} \item LCR-2D: We set the hyperparameters as $\lambda=1\times10^{-5}NT$, $\eta=10^2\lambda$, and $\gamma=5\lambda$. \item LCR$_N$: We set the hyperparameters as $\lambda=5\times 10^{-3} T$ and $\eta=10^3\lambda$; since LCR is accomplished over $N$ subproblems independently, we set $\gamma=5\lambda$ at all missing rates for seeking better local trends. \item LCR: We consider the LCR via the vectorization on the multivariate time series \cite{liu2022time}, which is given by